patrickcping/pingone-go-sdk-v2/authorize/docs/AuthorizeEditorDataServiceSettingsConnectorServiceSettingsDTO.md

 ### NewAuthorizeEditorDataServiceSettingsConnectorServiceSettingsDTO

-`func NewAuthorizeEditorDataServiceSettingsConnectorServiceSettingsDTO(channel string, code string, capability string, inputMappings []AuthorizeEditorDataInputMappingDTO, ) *AuthorizeEditorDataServiceSettingsConnectorServiceSettingsDTO`
+`func NewAuthorizeEditorDataServiceSettingsConnectorServiceSettingsDTO(channel EnumAuthorizeEditorDataServiceSettingsConnectorServiceSettingsDTOChannel, code EnumAuthorizeEditorDataServiceSettingsConnectorServiceSettingsDTOCode, capability string, inputMappings []AuthorizeEditorDataInputMappingDTO, ) *AuthorizeEditorDataServiceSettingsConnectorServiceSettingsDTO`

 NewAuthorizeEditorDataServiceSettingsConnectorServiceSettingsDTO instantiates a new AuthorizeEditorDataServiceSettingsConnectorServiceSettingsDTO object
 This constructor will assign default values to properties that have it defined,